 It’s tempting to believe that every brand must be vastly different and that every opportunity to push the boundaries should be taken if the brand is to win.
 But is there a case for normality that we’re missing here?
 Should, as Jay Bauer has suggested, brands stop trying to be amazing and just get on with being useful?

-Recently Budweiser has been copping flak for its continuing aggressive stance against craft beers.
-Social media reaction at least seems to be that this is an unfair fight and that the big corporate should not be competing in this way.
 I’m a long-time advocate of challenger brand strategy.
 I’m of the view that if you can goad the incumbent into a fight and portray your brand as the much smaller player with principles, then it’s game-on.
 But what if you’re on the other side of the counter?
-If you’re a major brand and you’re being hounded by an upstart smaller player, how can you respond without drawing flak or encouraging buyers to support the underdog-that-dared?
+If you’re a major brand and you’re being hounded by a challenger, how can you respond without drawing flak or encouraging buyers to support the underdog-that-dared?

 You can read the full story here.